In this article

 As a business owner, keeping track of your receipts can be a hassle, especially if you rely on manual methods.
 The thought of chasing down employees for their crumpled, illegible receipts or worrying about failing an audit due to insufficient proof of expenses can be daunting.

-However, understanding what itemized receipts are and knowing how to automate the process can alleviate these concerns and simplify your recordkeeping.
+However, understanding itemized receipts and knowing how to automate the process of generating and collecting them can alleviate these concerns and simplify your recordkeeping.

 In this article, we'll explain what itemized receipts are, why they matter, and explore ways to streamline and organize business receipts, making it easier to stay compliant.